HUGE 2A WIN: NY's "VAMPIRE RULE" DEFAULT CARRY BAN RULED UNCONSTITUTIONAL...

 Quick Summary

 Federal District Court Judge John Sinatra ruled New York's 'Vampire Rule' unconstitutional, finding it violated the Second Amendment.
-The rule prohibited carrying firearms on private properties open to the public without express consent.
-The court determined the government failed to demonstrate a historical tradition supporting such a ban, aligning with the Bruen standard.
+The rule prohibited carrying firearms on private property open to the public without express consent.
+The court determined New York failed to show a historical tradition justifying this ban, aligning with the Bruen decision's emphasis on original meaning.

 Chapters